Purpose

 run in an IDE!
 Ensure your program compiles and runs outside the IDE as would any professional code

 (see below).
-Before submission you should always compile and run multiple times from the command line.
+Before submission, you should always compile and run multiple times from the command line.

 This will be explained further in class.